patmetadatalib/aspace/README.md

 ```
 Given a top container record and the id for that container, this function sends the updated record to the server and will either return a success message or an error.

+## ABOUT

+This was a Python client I developed to help with my own work using the REST API for ArchivesSpace.
+I developed in in order to reduce the amount of time spent wrangling with URLs to access different record types.
+I also wanted to make it accessible to people just getting into programming like myself.
+I'm still trying to get my head around git but if you have ideas to make this more helpful please do so.

+Since this was developed to help with my own work I plan to update it with new functions as I need them or as new features become available on ArchivesSpace, though there is no schedule for those updates.

+Contact me at

+harringp [at] uwosh.edu